mongodb/docs/source/reference/javascript.rst

    the ":js:func:`sh.splitFind()`" function to split a chunk at the actual median.

-   In most circumstances, chunk splitting should be left to the automated processes.
+   In most circumstances, you should leave chunk splitting to the automated processes within MongoDB.
 However, when initially deploying a :term:`shard cluster` it is necessary to perform some measure of :term:`pre-splitting` using manual methods including ``sh.splitAt()``.

 .. js:function:: sh.moveChunk(collection, query, destination)